Liminova/yomuyume/README.md

 - `src-rust/`: the rust server

 ### 5. interact with the database
-using `sqlx::query!()` to achieve compile-time syntactic and semantic checks, but it can only interact with one database inside a postgres server at a time (there's only one `DATABASE_URL` env var).
+using `sqlx::query!()` to achieve compile-time syntactic and semantic checks, but it can only interact with one database inside a Postgres server at a time (there's only one `DATABASE_URL` env var).

-as a result, we share the same database for the backend itself and the benchmarks, so try to keep eveerything in `database/` neat and tidy. sqltools allows you to `Run Selected Query` in the context menu, use that.
+as a result, we share the same database for the backend itself and the benchmarks, so try to keep everything in `database/` neat and tidy. `sqltools` allows you to `Run Selected Query` in the context menu, use that.

 ## license